 Did we stick to our budget?

 Well, yes!
 The total cost of everything was $1485, and our total budget was $1500.
 It was worth every penny and more, because our kitchen is now super cute and much more functional.

 Did we do everything we wanted in our small kitchen remodel?

-No. A certain someone left the water on in the bathroom sink directly above the kitchen overnight, so we had to deal with replacing a big portion of the ceiling.
+No. A certain someone left the water on in the bathroom sink directly above the kitchen overnight (oh wait, it was me), so we had to deal with replacing a big portion of the ceiling in 2015.
 That was expensive and also just kind of annoying, and that meant that there were a few things on our small kitchen remodel list that we didn’t do:

 - I also wanted to change the light fixtures, but we just never got around to doing that.
+They weren’t that bad, but new ones would’ve been nice.
 Sometimes you just get used to what you have over time, and that’s perfectly okay!